Aperkerthor History, Family Crest & Coats of Arms

 Early Origins of the Aperkerthor family

 The surname Aperkerthor was first found in Banffshire (Gaelic: Siorrachd Bhanbh), former Scottish county located in the northeasterly Grampian region of Scotland, now of divided between the Council Areas of Moray and Aberdeenshire, in the old barony of Aberkirder, where one of the first of the Clan on record was John Aberkirder who rendered homage to King Edward 1st of England, in 1296.

 Aberchirder is a village, in the parish of Marnoch, "derived from Sir David Aberkerder, Thane of Aberkerder, who lived about the year 1400, and possessed great property here."

 Important Dates for the Aperkerthor family

 Aperkerthor Spelling Variations

 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 Aperkerthor has appeared Aberkirder, Aberkerdour, Aberchirdour and others.

 Early Notables of the Aperkerthor family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Aperkerthor Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Aperkerthor Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Aperkerthor family to Ireland
+Migration of the Aperkerthor family

 Many Scottish families suffered enormous hardships and were compelled to leave their country of birth.
 They traveled to Ireland and Australia, but mostly to the colonies of North America, where many found the freedom and opportunity they sought.
 It was not without a fight, though, as many were forced to stand up and defend their freedom in the American War of Independence.
 The ancestors of these Scots abroad have rediscovered their heritage in the last century through the Clan societies and other organizations that have sprung up across North America.
 Immigration and passenger ship lists show some important early immigrants bearing the name Aperkerthor: James Aberkirder who settled in Virginia in 1690.